-The CLEVELAND ORCHESTRA is one of the premier orchestras of the world, joining with those of Boston, New York, Philadelphia, and Chicago to comprise the generally acknowledged "Big Five" of American symphonic music.
-Its first concert was a benefit for St. Ann's Parish of CLEVELAND HEIGHTS at GRAY'S ARMORY on 11 Dec.
-1918.
-The musical personnel recruited for that concert, including NIKOLAI SOKOLOFF as conductor, went on to form the core of a permanent Cleveland Orchestra under the management of ADELLA PRENTISS HUGHES (1918-1933) and the direction of the MUSICAL ARTS ASSOCIATION.
-During the 1920s, the orchestra built a firm base of local support and began to achieve broader notice through travels in Ohio, the East Coast, Canada, and Cuba.
-Concerts were given in the Masonic Auditorium and later in the PUBLIC AUDITORIUM and the adjacent Music Hall.
-A substantial gift from Mr. and Mrs. JOHN L. SEVERANCE enabled the Musical Arts Association to build a permanent home, SEVERANCE HALL, for the orchestra at Euclid Avenue and East Boulevard in UNIVERSITY CIRCLE.
-The orchestra inaugurated it in 1931.
+The CLEVELAND ORCHESTRA is one of the premier orchestras in the world, joining ensembles from Boston, New York, Philadelphia and Chicago to compose the generally acknowledged "Big Five" of American symphonic music.
+Debuting on 11 Dec.
+1918 the Orchestra’s first concert was a benefit for St. Ann's Parish of CLEVELAND HEIGHTS at GRAY'S ARMORY.
+The musical personnel recruited for that concert, including NIKOLAI SOKOLOFF as conductor, went on to form the core of a permanent Cleveland Orchestra under the direction of ADELLA PRENTISS HUGHES and the MUSICAL ARTS ASSOCIATION.
+During the 1920s the Orchestra built a firm base of local support, performing at Gray’s Armory, Masonic Auditorium (now Masonic Temple and Performing Arts Center), PUBLIC AUDITORIUM and (the adjacent) Music Hall.
+The Orchestra also began to achieve broader notice through travels in Ohio, the East Coast, Canada and Cuba.
+It performed in New York City in 1921 and 1922 at Manhattan’s Hippodrome Theatre and Carnegie Hall, respectively.
+The Orchestra’s first radio broadcast also happened in 1922 and in 1924 its first recording was released: a shortened version of Tchaikovsky’s 1812 Overture.
+Substantial gifts from Mr. and Mrs. JOHN L. SEVERANCE helped the Musical Arts Assn. to build a permanent home, SEVERANCE HALL, at Euclid Ave. and E. Blvd. in UNIVERSITY CIRCLE.
+The Cleveland Orchestra inaugurated it in 1931.
+Year-round performances became a reality in 1968 with the opening of Blossom Music Center.

-From 1933 to 1955, Carl Vosburgh served as general manager, playing a significant role in establishing the orchestra's national prominence.
-Vosburgh was succeeded by William McKelvey Martin from 1955 to 1957.
-A. Beverly Barksdale served as general manager from 1957 to 1970, during the orchestra's first "Golden Age," when it achieved international prominence under conductor GEORGE SZELL.
-Subsequent general managers have included Michael Maxwell (1970-1976), Kenneth Haas (1976-1987), and Thomas W. Morris (1987-2003).
-Gary Hanson (2003-current) held the position of executive director as of 2007.
+Succeeding Adella Prentiss Hughes, Carl Vosburgh served as general manager from 1933 to 1955 and played a significant role in establishing the Orchestra's national prominence.
+Vosburgh was succeeded by William McKelvey Martin who served from 1955 to 1957.
+A. Beverly Barksdale became general manager in 1957, during which time the Orchestra began its rise to international prominence under conductor GEORGE SZELL.
+Subsequent general managers were Michael Maxwell (1970-1976), Kenneth Haas (1976-1987), Thomas W. Morris (1987-2003), Gary Hanson (2004-2015) and Jennifer Barlament (2015-2016).
+Since 2017 Cleveland Orchestra management has been overseen by André Gremillet, president & CEO.

-Austrian conductor Franz Welser-Most became the orchestra's seventh musical director at the beginning of the 2002-2003 season.
-Welser-Most's six predecessors were: Nikolai Sokoloff (1918-33); ARTUR RODZINSKI (1933-43); Erich Leinsdorf (1943-46); George Szell (1946-70); Lorin Maazel (1972-82); and Christoph von Dohnanyi (1984-2002).
-Robert Shaw served as the orchestra's associate conductor from 1956-67, charged by George Szell with revitalizing the Cleveland Orchestra Chorus.
-It was under Szell's musical direction that the orchestra undertook an extensive series of foreign tours that greatly enhanced its international reputation.
-Maazel and Dohnanyi continued the tours while expanding the orchestra's commercial recording work.
-Under Dohnanyi (1984-2002), a tradition of operatic productions dating from the days of Rodzinski in the 1930s was revived, culminating in concert performances of Wagner's Die Walkure and Das Rheingold at Severance Hall in 1992 and 1993.
-In 1992, the Cleveland Orchestra became the first American orchestra to establish a residency at Austria's Salzburg Festival, with regular performances there from 1990-1996.
-The orchestra reopened Severance Hall in 2000 after completion of a two-year, $36-million renovation and restoration project designed by architect David Schwartz.
+Current conductor Franz Welser-Möst became the Orchestra's seventh musical director at the beginning of the 2002-2003 season.
+Welser-Most's six predecessors were Nikolai Sokoloff (1918-1933), ARTUR RODZINSKI (1933-1943), Erich Leinsdorf (1943-1946), George Szell (1946-1970), Lorin Maazel (1972-1982) and Christoph von Dohnanyi (1984-2002).
+Robert Shaw served as the Orchestra's associate conductor from 1956-1967, charged by George Szell with revitalizing the Cleveland Orchestra Chorus.
+It was under Szell's musical direction that the Orchestra undertook an extensive series of foreign tours that greatly enhanced its international reputation.
+Maazel and Dohnanyi continued the tours while expanding the Orchestra's commercial recording work.
+Under Dohnanyi, a tradition of operatic productions dating from the days of Rodzinski in the 1930s was revived, culminating in concert performances of Wagner's Die Walküre and Das Rheingold at Severance Hall in 1992 and 1993.
+In 1992 the Cleveland Orchestra became the first American orchestra to establish a residency at Austria's Salzburg Festival, with regular performances there from 1990-1996.
+The Orchestra reopened Severance Hall in 2000 after completion of a two-year, $36 million renovation and restoration project overseen by architect David Schwartz.
+In 2007 the Orchestra began an annual program of residency performances and educational activities in Miami, FL., arranged through the city’s Carnival Center for the Performing Arts.
+The program is now (2020) entering its 14th year.

 Grossman, F. Karl.
 A History of Music in Cleveland (1972).